What I learn from letting a great mentor slipped my life

 When he told me that his job was to travel around the world and organize conferences, I secretly thought it was the best job in the world.
 I took it seriously when he said he could invite me to his upcoming conference.

 I dropped him an email a few days later, subtly reminding him about the invitation and volunteering to help out if he needed extra hands.

 The next time I met him, he asked me about everything such as my like and dislike, interest, strength, weakness, what I enjoyed doing, who I wanted to be and so on.
 He got me thinking and assessing my life when I was hit by hard questions that never surfaced before.

 At the end of it, I took up the offer to explore MICE industry with him while running my company.

 Patient and opportunity

 The second time I went to Laos, I sat in meetings with high level government personnel discussing about a forum that involved 10 countries.
 I was in awe with life thinking that I just went to Laos 2 months ago with a backpack.

 I went through a period of brutal struggle and withdrew from the company I co-founded eventually.
-At the blank page in life, I was offered an opportunity to work with him on an international project.
+At the blank page in life, I was offered an opportunity to work with him on a project.
 The catch was, he couldn’t give me a definite time frame when the contract will be signed and sealed.